 Memorial plaque on the house

-There used to be a brewery in the house “At the Two Golden Bears” in the 15 th century.
+There used to be a brewery in the house “At the Two Golden Bears” in the 15 century.
 The building had many owners during the history.
-The journalist and writer Egon Erwin Kisch, called “furious reporter”, was born there in 1885.
+The journalist and writer Egon Erwin Kisch, called “furious reporter”, was born in 1885.
 You can see a memorial plaque dedicated to him on the wall.

-At the end of the 19th century, there were plans to build a wide road in Prague, connecting Wenceslas Square and the Old Town Square.
+At the end of the 19th century, there were plans to build a wide road in Prague, connecting Wenceslas Square and Old Town Square.
 It was planned that all the houses standing in the way, including the house “At the Two Golden Bears”, would be demolished.
-The public protested a lot against this decision, as well as the artists did.
+The public protested a lot against this decision, as well as the artists, did.
 Thanks to that, the plans were not realized.

 The house was restored in the 20th century, and at present, there is the directory and some scientific workplaces of the Prague City Museum.